Dardania (Roman province)

 Roman provinces after administrative reforms in the 4th century.
 Dardania in beige.

+Roman province of Dardania, with the administrative territory of the Municipium of Ulpiana.

-Dardania (/dɑrˈdeɪniə/; Dardania; Δαρδανία) in the Central Balkans, initially an unofficial region in Moesia (87–284), and then a province administratively part of the Diocese of Moesia (293–337).
-It was named after the tribe of the Dardani who inhabited the region in classical antiquity prior to the Roman conquest.
-During the late Imperial period the Dardanian territory was the homeland of many Roman emperors, notably Constantine the Great and Justinian I.
+Dardania (/dɑrˈdeɪniə/; Dardania; Δαρδανία) was a Roman province in the Central Balkans, initially an unofficial region in Moesia (87–284), and then a province administratively part of the Diocese of Moesia (293–337).
+It was named after the tribe of the Dardani who inhabited the region in classical antiquity before the Roman conquest.
+Kosovo forms the core heartland of ancient Dardania including major historic sites like Ulpiana as well as other places such as Vindenis.
+During the late Imperial period the Dardanian territory was the homeland of many Roman emperors, notably Constantine the Great and Justinian the Great.

 Background

 Dardania is named after the Dardani, a tribe that lived in the region and formed the Kingdom of Dardania in the 4th century BC.
 The eastern parts of the region were at the Thraco-Illyrian contact zone.
 In archaeological research, Illyrian names are predominant in western Dardania (present-day Kosovo), while Thracian names are mostly found in eastern Dardania (present-day south-eastern Serbia).
 Thracian names are absent in western Dardania; some Illyrian names appear in the eastern parts.
+The boundary between them ran approximately along the Morava valley and down the eastern side of Kosovo.
+The names of the ruling elite in the east appear to be Illyrian but a number of local names also appear.
 The correspondence of Illyrian names - including those of the ruling elite - in Dardania with those of the southern Illyrians suggests a "thracianization" of parts of Dardania.
 Celts were present in Dardania in 279 BC.
+Z.Mirdita affirms the Illyrian origin of the Dardanians and says that in Dardania a visible Paleo-Balkan ethnocultural element is present, intertwined with the Thracian element.